Showing 1 to 3 of 3 results

-There will be two bicycle parks located outside the event area, next to the box office.
+There will be a bicycle park located outside the event area, next to the box office.
 All bicycles are left at the owners risk.

 What time can I arrive and can I leave the event and come back?

 Timings are detailed on each event page.
-No access will be granted into the event without a ticket and the entrance gates will close during the event to those arriving.
+No access will be granted into the event without a ticket.
+There will be no admittance to the event after 9pm.

-You will be able to leave the event area but re-entry will be with ticket only and you will be required to go through a search procedure again.
+You will be able to leave the event area but you will need a re-entry wristband and you will be required to go through a search procedure again.
 No alcohol will be permitted on re-entry.

 How do I get into event and what security measures are in place?